 Plitvice Lakes National Park – Croatia

-Plitvice Lakes National Park is a bucketlist destination!
-We were lucky enough to visit Plitvice Lakes with kids while spending a few weeks in Croatia.
+Plitvice Lakes National Park is a bucket list destination!
+We were lucky enough to visit Plitvice Lakes with kids while on a family vacation to Croatia.
 Our first afternoon actually ended up being a bit of a disappointment due to the crowds, but we made up for this by being there at opening on our second day.

 Since we were at Plitvice Lakes with a toddler and preschooler, we made sure to bring along a way to carry them (we love these toddler carriers for travel).
 We were planning on getting the most out of our second day, which we ended up hiking 18 km in total.